 Visiting Assistant Professor of Political Science

-I received my BA in Philosophy and English from Seattle Pacific University in 1998, and my PhD in Philosophy from Villanova University in 2006.
-From 2007-2010 I taught in the Department of Philosophy and Religion at Rowan University, and I have been teaching at Haverford College since 2010.
-At Haverford, I have held appointments as Visiting Asistant Professor in the Department of Philosophy, the Writing Program, and the Program in Peace, Justice, and Human Rights.
-In 2011-2012 I served the Hurford Center for Arts and Humanities as Coordinator of Transdivisional Student/Faculty Initiatives.
-In 2013-14 I will hold a position as Visiting Assistant Professor of Political Science, teaching courses in political theory, political philosophy, and critical social theory.
-In the fall I will teach Introduction to Political Theory and a research seminar in Political Theology; in the spring I will teach two 200-level courses, one on the Politics of Aesthetics and another on Money as Power.
+A native of Northern California, Joshua Ramey received his BA in Philosophy and English from Seattle Pacific University in 1998, and his PhD in Philosophy from Villanova University in 2006.
+From 2007-2010 he taught in the Department of Philosophy and Religion at Rowan University, and has been teaching at Haverford College since 2010.
+Ramey has held positions as Visiting Asistant Professor in the Department of Philosophy, the Writing Program, and the Program in Peace, Justice, and Human Rights.
+In 2011-2012, he served the Hurford Center for Arts and Humanities as Coordinator of Transdivisional Student/Faculty Initiatives.
+He is currently Visiting Assistant Professor of Political Science.